tezedge/fuzzing-ci/README.md

 Open the target project repository settings, select *Webhooks* item and press *Add webhook*.

-In the *Payload URL* enter the URL the app is accessible with, with `/api` path (e.g. http::/example.com:3030/run).
+In the *Payload URL* enter the URL the app is accessible with, adding `/run` path (e.g. http::/example.com:3030/run).

 In the *Content type* select *application/json*.

 Press *Add webhook*, and you're set.

+## Testing Installation

+Commit a change to the branch the CI is configured for and push it to the repository with the webhook configured.
+The fuzzing will be started soon.